Zach Williams (musician): Solo career

 On December 14, 2016, Williams digitally released his full-length album, Chain Breaker, and announced a release date of January 27, 2017 for the CD.

 On October 4, 2019, Williams released his second album, Rescue Story.
 It includes the single, "There Was Jesus", with Dolly Parton.

+On September 30, 2022, Williams released his third album.
+A Hundred Highways.
+It includes the single, "Heart of God".
+His song "Up There, Down Here", from the same album, was covered by contestant Warren Peay on season 21 of American Idol.